AKVorrat/platformregulation-text/text.md

 ## `MUST` Online Platforms
 By online platforms, we indicate a service that provides an intermediary function in the access to information, goods or services that are residing on the systems or networks at the direction of users.

-> Definition from [Conseil national du numérique, Ambition numérique, Pour une politique française européenne de la transition numérique](https://cnnumerique.fr/files/2017-10/CNNum--rapport-ambition-numerique.pdf) and the DMCA.
+> Definition from [Conseil national du numérique, Ambition numérique, Pour une politique française européenne de la transition numérique](https://cnnumerique.fr/files/2017-10/CNNum--rapport-ambition-numerique.pdf) and the [Digital Millennium Copyright Act](https://en.wikipedia.org/wiki/Digital_Millennium_Copyright_Act).

 ## `MUST` Social Media Platforms
 By social media platforms, we understand those online platforms that operate with user-generated content and curate the contents of their users through algorithmic or editorial decisions.